-All of our current stockholders are party to a Restated Stockholder Agreement (the "Stockholder Agreement"), dated as of December 28, 2016, by and among the Company and the stockholders party thereto.
-The Stockholder Agreement is intended to preserve the Company's status as an S Corp under the Code by limiting the circumstances under which shares of common stock may be transferred and prohibiting certain other stockholder actions.
-The Stockholder Agreement generally prohibits stockholders from transferring common stock without the Company's consent unless the recipient of such stock is an existing Company stockholder.
-In addition, the Stockholder Agreement provides the Company with a right of first refusal to acquire any shares of common stock offered for sale by parties to the Stockholder Agreement.
+All of our current stockholders are party to an Amended Restated Stockholder Agreement (the "Stockholder Agreement"), dated as of September 27, 2019, by and among the Company and the stockholders party thereto, which amends and supersedes the Restated Stockholder Agreement dated December 28, 2006.
+The Stockholder Agreement is intended to address the rights and responsibilities of the Company and its pre-IPO stockholders in connection with the planned conversion to C Corp status.
+The Stockholder Agreement generally prohibits stockholders from transferring common stock prior to the the termination of the Company's S Corp status in connection with the completion of this offering (the "Termination Date"), unless the recipient of such stock is an existing Company stockholder or the Company otherwise consents to such transfer.
+In addition, the Stockholder Agreement provides the Company with a right of first refusal to acquire any shares of common stock offered for sale by parties to the Stockholder Agreement prior to the Termination Date.